Frequently asked questions about the first-stage writing portfolio

 How do I turn in my portfolio?

-You will upload your essays electronically to a designated Moodle site.
+You will upload your materials in one PDF file to a designated Moodle site.
 The Moodle site will appear in your list of Moodle courses as: First-Stage Writing Portfolio in the Spring semester, about a month before the portfolio is required to be submitted.

-What if I have trouble uploading my documents to Moodle?
+What if I have trouble uploading my PDF to Moodle?

-We have designed this Moodle site to make it easy for you to upload your four documents (the RIE and three CSP essays).
+We have designed this Moodle site to make it easy for you to upload your one PDF file.
 If you encounter difficulty uploading your documents, please feel free to visit the ITS helpdesk on the main floor of the Academic Commons or visit the Core Program office on the first floor of Johnson Hall.

 Do all of my papers have to come from my CSP courses?